 The achievement may be a single and specific achievement - such as leading a ground-breaking or cutting edge piece of cancer research of international importance - or establishing a major initiative that will significantly advance a specific area of cancer research in Western Australia.

 The contribution may relate to any topic of cancer research including biology, causes (aetiology), policy, prevention, early detection, diagnosis, management or treatment, health services, improvement of quality of life for cancer patients or palliative care.

-This award recognises a senior cancer researcher who has a history of significant achievement in cancer research and a strong record of leadership in administration, advocacy and promotion of cancer research.
+This award of $20,000 recognises a senior cancer researcher who has a history of significant achievement in cancer research and a strong record of leadership in administration, advocacy and promotion of cancer research.
 They will have mentored junior researchers and inspired the next generation to take up careers in cancer research.